AleksandarTulic/User-Manager/Backend/README.md

 ## Features

-The goal of this Api is to create a user-management system that will, as it's name suggests, manage user accounts of "<i>some</i>" system.
+<p>The goal of this Api is to create a user-management system that will, as it's name suggests, manage user accounts of "<i>some</i>" system.</p>

 ## Installation